terra-money/docs/docs/develop/how-to/sign-with-multisig.md

   pubkeys: []
 ```

-Let's add 10 LUNA to the multisig wallet:
+Then, add 10 LUNA to the multisig wallet:

 ```bash
 terrad tx send \